MBCProject/mbc-markdown/yfaq/README.md

 No. Given that MBC aims to serve as a model and test case for how ATT&CK can be expanded by second parties, we consult with the ATT&CK team to keep them apprised of our work, but there is no formal relationship between ATT&CK and MBC.
 While content of MBC was not coordinated with the ATT&CK team, we borrowed from ATT&CK's philosophy and methodology [[1]](#1).
 Namely, MBC will maintain a malware analysis-oriented perspective; focus on real-world use of behaviors through empirical malware examples, drawing upon publicly available analysis and reporting; and maintain a level of abstraction appropriate for supporting malware analysis use cases (e.g., develop malware signatures, mitigate infection, drive analytics, attribution).

 ### ATT&CK defines "tactics" and "techniques."
 Why does MBC instead define "objectives" and "behaviors"? ###
 The cyber adversary and malware analysis realms each have their own vocabulary, and MBC aims to reflect malware analysis common word usage.
 Just as "tactics," "techniques," and "procedures" (TTPs) are considered when discussing advanced persistent threats (APTs), "objectives" and "behaviors" are commonly considered when analyzing malware.
-Maintaining a distinct vocabulary also helps to better differentiate MBC and ATT&CK content.
+Maintaining a distinct vocabulary also helps to differentiate MBC and ATT&CK content.

 ### Why don't MBC behavior names always match ATT&CK technique names? ###
 MBC maintains a malware, code-oriented perspective, so MBC behavior names will not always match related ATT&CK names.
 This is especially true when an MBC behavior is defined before an ATT&CK technique.
 In such cases, the preexisting MBC identifier is preserved and the new ATT&CK identifier is referenced.